Developer-lfierro743/Improved-Project-EaglecraftY-v.0.0-Pre-Developement/Readme.md

     -This Mysterious seed from the bedrock Editon of Minecraft adds intrigue.

 4.**Additional Entities***
-    -EaglercraftY plans to introduce **New entities** in future updates, enriching the gameplay experience.
+    -EaglecraftY plans to introduce **New entities** in future updates, enriching the gameplay experience.